pretix/pretixscan-android/README.md

 License
 -------
-The code in this repository is published under the terms of the GPLv3 License.
+The code in this repository is published under the terms of the Apache License.
 See the LICENSE file for the complete license text.

 This project is maintained by Raphael Michel <mail@raphaelmichel.de>.
 See the